SloCo-Albi/Supermarket-Project/README.md

 # Supermarket-Project
+The Home page is "Home.html"
-Thankyou to anyone who can help
+Thank you to anyone who can help